 Hand of Hope is partnering with Watoto with the Keep a Girl in School Program

 Joyce’s Enjoying Everyday Life television shows are available in English and KiSwahili in select areas across the country, and previously aired in English on radio.

-Hand of Hope has installed one water well and five water tanks to provide fresh drinking water to villages.
+Hand of Hope has installed two water wells and five water tanks to provide fresh drinking water to villages.